 - Changes in personality or behavior, including confusion

-Cysts can also press on the pituitary gland, which can affect the levels hormones secreted by this gland.
-This can cause symptoms at different stages of life:
+The cyst can also press on the pituitary gland, which can affect the levels of hormones secreted by this gland.
+This can cause symptoms at different stages of life, such as:

 - Lack of growth or late puberty in children